 Canadian Rockies Weather

 Elevation and, to a lesser degree, latitude are two other factors affecting the climate within the mountain ecosystem.
-Elevations vary from 800 meters (2,600 feet) above sea level at Radium Hot Springs to 1,500 meters (4,920 feet) at Lake Louise to 3,954 meters (12,970 feet) at the summit of Mount Robson.
-As a general rule, temperatures fall 5°C (9°F) for every 1,000 meters (3,280 feet) of elevation gained.
-Another interesting phenomenon occurring in the Canadian Rockies is the temperature inversion, in which a layer of warm air sits on top of a cold air mass.
+Elevations vary from 800 metres (2,600 feet) above sea level at Radium Hot Springs to 1,500 metres (4,920 feet) at Lake Louise to 3,954 metres (12,970 feet) at the summit of Mount Robson.
+As a general rule, temperatures fall 5°C (9°F) for every 1,000 metres (3,280 feet) of elevation gained.
+Another interesting phenomenon occurring in the Canadian Rockies is temperature inversion, in which a layer of warm air sits on top of a cold air mass.
 During these inversions, high- and low-country roles are reversed; prairie residents can be shivering and bundling up, while their mountain fellows are sunning themselves in short sleeves.

 To get a firsthand look at weather conditions in the region, click through to our Canadian Rockies webcams page.

 Summer in the mountains is short, but the days are long.
 With up to 17 hours of daylight around the summer solstice of June 21, this is an ideal time for travel and camping out.
 The months on either side of summer are ideal for touring, especially September, when rainfall is minimal.
 Winter is cold, but the skiing and snowboarding are fantastic.